 + PRO: Warmer winter weather

 Thanks to Busan being far enough south and close to the sea, winters are slightly warmer than in the rest of the country.
-Temperatures rarely drop below freezing, and accumulated snowfall is very rare.
+Temperatures rarely drop below freezing, and accumulated snowfall is rare.

-- CON: Extreme weather in summertime
+- CON: Extreme weather in summer

 Summers are when Busan experiences its most extreme weather.
 Humidity starts to creep up as early as May, and monsoon rainfall occurs from June to August.
 In recent years, Busan has been affected more frequently by typhoon storms that have passed through the area as late as September.